 Access to Buildings & Grounds

-representative.
-On evenings and weekends, certain buildings are open for scheduled
+On evenings and weekends, certain buildings are open for scheduled classes, events,

 Contractors may be provided temporary access to facilities to perform service or construction work during periods the College is closed.
 Special arrangements should be made to ensure that building security is provided during these periods.
 Access to the campus by community college or non-community college organizations during periods the College is not in scheduled operation is provided by reserving the facilities through the Vice President of Finance and Facility Services or his designee.
 Procedures for using College facilities are set forth in the Colleges Facilities Usage Policy.

 Employees are issued keys and photo ID badges by the Facility Services and Campus Security Departments, as designated by the Vice President of Finance and Facility Services, for access to various rooms, buildings, or campuses.
 An employee who loans any building key or ID badge to another employee is responsible for any misuse or breach of security resulting from the transfer.
 Keys and ID badges should never be transferred from one employee to another, nor should any building key ever be duplicated without authorization.

 The access granted to an individual depends on the intended space usage, current status of enrollment or employment, community safety, and state and federal regulations.
 Use of facilities is generally restricted to currently enrolled students and employed faculty and staff.
 In order to maintain the safety of the campus community, the College has the ability to restrict, withhold, or remove a person's access to or presence on College property due to safety considerations relating to the campus community.

 Security Considerations in the Maintenance of Campus Facilities

 The College is committed to campus safety and security and integrates Crime Prevention Through Environmental Design (CPTED) principles and concepts into the design and management of its physical environment.
 Exterior lighting and landscape control are a critical part of that commitment.